Car Brands and the Companies they Belong to

 Suzuki Motor Corporation

 Suzuki is another major Japanese automaker.
-It leads in sales both domestically and in the global market because it produces economical cars that meet all safety requirements.
-However, the automotive division of the company did not appear until 1961.
+It leads in sales both in the domestic and global markets as it produces fuel-efficient cars that meet all safety requirements.
+However, the automobile division of the company appeared only in 1961.
 Before that, it produced only engines, bicycles, and looms.

 Suzuki Motor Corporation includes:

-• Suzuki – the flagship brand, leading the market for affordable, high-quality cars.
+• Suzuki is the flagship brand leading the market for affordable, high-quality automobiles.

-• Maruti – one of the largest automotive brands in India.
+• Maruti is one of the largest automobile brands in India.

 Hyundai Motor Group